 Jessica is clearly demonstrating her preferences by selecting favourite apps to play, explore and interact with, giving her a sense of self-autonomy and independence as well as delight.
-Also emerging is her communication skills.
+Also emerging are her communication skills.

 An example of this is Proloquo2Go, an assistive communication app, which I am currently modelling around the words to ‘talk’ about the things that Jessica does each day and familiarise her with the symbols.